Pharmaceutical Waste Management

 Controlled drugs, such as opioids and other high-risk medications, are subject to specific regulations in the UK.
 The 2013 legislation mandates how controlled drugs should be destroyed and disposed of, including the requirement for authorized personnel to witness their destruction.

-Adhering to the above regulations is crucial, but following best practices can further ensure safety and compliance.
+Adhering to the relevant UK regulations is crucial, but following best practices can further ensure safety and compliance.

 Segregate Waste Properly